Small steps back from burnout

 Crash – no warning

-I don’t remember being transferred from the chair to the bed and arriving into the emergency department.
+I don’t remember being transferred from the chair to the bed and arriving at the ED.
 Observations, bloods, ECG and CT head all came back NAD.
 I was directed to go home and rest.
-Little did I know that I would not return to work to do a shift until 17 September 2023, some 15 months later.
+Little did I know that I would not return to work to do a shift till 15 months later.

 The exhaustion got worse; I had no energy.
 All I could do was collect the paper from the front lawn each day.
 I couldn’t drive, stand in the shower (I used a chair) and I could not walk around a supermarket.

-Many months off work, many GP visits with lots more tests - bloods, urines, MRI Brain, CT IVP Echo, and Stress Echo.
-All results returned a normal reading.
+Many months off work, many GP visits with lots more tests – bloods, urines, MRI Brain, CT IVP Echo, and Stress Echo.
+All results returned normal.
 My children called me a couch surfer.
-I would start the day in the front of the house in the morning and transfer to the back of the house couch in the afternoon.
+I would start the day in the front of the house and transfer to the back couch in the afternoon.

 Rest – no shortcut to recovery